-Learn to calculate Customer Lifetime Value CLV.
+Learn to calculate Customer Lifetime Value and master this key metric.

 To calculate customer lifetime value, which predicts the total revenue a business can reasonably expect from a single customer account, you need to calculate average purchase value, and then subtract average purchase frequency rate from that number to determine customer value.
 Then, once you calculate average customer lifespan, you can multiply that by customer value to determine customer lifetime value.